cjuliani/deep-learning-app-flask-jquery-celery-socketio-docker/README.md

-# Deploy deep learning model with Flask, Celery, SocketIO and Docker
+# Deploy deep learning model with Flask, jQuery, Celery, SocketIO and Docker

 Simple web application designed with to setup the server, client sides and the communication inbetween.
 The template is a good starting base for building an application asynchronous processing of long tasks,